metabrainz/picard-docs/functions/func_foreach.rst

 The following statements will perform the processing indicated::

+    $noop( Mark all listed tags for deletion from the files. )
     $foreach(genre; comment; year,$delete(%_loop_value%))

-            ==>  Mark all listed tags for deletion from the files.
+    $noop( Create an 'artist_count' tag with a count of all artists listed for the track. )
     $foreach(%artists%,$set(artist_count,%_loop_count%))

-            ==>  Create an 'artist_count' tag with a count of all artists listed for the track.
+    $noop( Create a separate tag for each artist listed for the track as 'artist_1', 'artist_2', etc. )
     $foreach(%artists%,$set(artist_%_loop_count%,%_loop_value%))
-            ==>  Create a separate tag for each artist listed for the track as 'artist_1', 'artist_2', etc.